stevemurch/enchantedrose/WELCOME.md

-# Physical Prop Notes
+# Welcome to Enchanted Rose

+This prop was built by Steve Murch.
+Visit https://stevemurch.com for notes.

+## Components

+- Glass Cloche
+- Prop Base, with electronics (powered by Raspberry Pi Zero W2)
+- Rose and Petals

 ## Operation

+The prop is operated from a mobile phone via its own wifi network.
+Don't disclose the password for the wifi network, as the prop is only meant to be operated by one person at a time.

-1. Ensure batteries are fresh and that battery packs are turned on
+1. Ensure batteries are fresh and that battery packs are turned on.
+Fresh AA batteries are recommended for each performance, but should last through at least 3-4 performances as they are only used for the motor and lights.
 2. Turn on the power to the prop
 3. Wait 30 seconds or so
 4. Use your mobile phone's wifi setting -- look for a new wifi network: "EnchantRose"